 - Evidence for Criterion 2 in the Queensland verification process.

 - Supporting students with similar difficulties in the classroom.

-School staff will receive complementary access to SALDA Professional Learning Service, which includes evidence informed handouts and 12 self-directed Online Learning Modules developed specifically for educational settings.
+Schools that participate in the program will receive complementary access to SALDA Professional Learning Service for all staff at their school.
+This includes evidence informed Handouts, 12 self-directed Online Learning Modules and Webinars developed specifically for educational settings.

 Eligible students and schools will be able to participate in the intensive support program, which aims to provide capacity building for school staff to support students with Language Disorder.